Minuscule 79

-Minuscule 79 (in the Gregory-Aland numbering), ε 529 (von Soden), known as Codex Georg Douzae, is a Greek-Latin minuscule manuscript of the New Testament, on parchment leaves.
-Palaeographically it has been assigned to the 15th century.
+Minuscule 79, known as Codex Georg Douzae, is a Greek-Latin minuscule manuscript of the New Testament Gospels, on parchment.
+It is designated by the siglum 71. in the Gregory-Aland numbering of New Testament manuscripts, and ε 529 in the von Soden numbering of New Testament manuscripts.
+Using the study of comparative writing styles (palaeography), it has been assigned to the 14th century.
 It was adapted for liturgical use.